By: Sharon Aron Baron

 Despite finding out the truth about the real cost of a recall election, Patte Atkins-Grad continued to mislead residents on her new website www.TamaracTruth.com in which she says the amount was $200,000.

-Atkins-Grad distributed flyers with the same information at a recent homeowners association meeting as she contends with the fact that 1,468 resident’s signatures are currently in the process of being certified at the Supervisor of Elections office.
+Atkins-Grad distributed flyers with the same information at a recent homeowners association meeting.
+Meanwhile, 1,468 resident’s signatures are currently being certified at the Supervisor of Elections office.

 Last Wednesday, the $200,000 amount was publicly disputed by Interim City Clerk Pat Teufel at the City Commission meeting when she said the cost was around $61,000.